 This 2013 Forbes post by Sash Chanoff (interviewed and written by Devon Ysaguirre) talks about what it takes to launch a successful organization or social enterprise.

 This 2013 Guardian article by Alastair Sloan is the director of The Living Furniture Project (a social enterprise that employs and trains homeless Londoners to make bespoke furniture) outlines a number of tips to help get started.

-Managing Social-Business Tensions: A Review and Research Agenda for Social Enterprise.
+Managing Social-Business Tensions: A Review and Research Agenda for Social Enterprise

 In this 2012 review paper, Michaël Gonin and colleagues point out that social missions and business ventures are associated with divergent goals, values, norms, and identities.
 Attending to them simultaneously creates tensions, competing demands, and ethical dilemmas.
 Effectively understanding social enterprises therefore depends on insight into the nature and management of these tensions.
-This paper categorizes the types of tensions that arise between social missions and business ventures – emphasizing their prevalence and variety, andthen seeks to address them.
+This paper categorizes the types of tensions that arise between social missions and business ventures – emphasizing their prevalence and variety, and then seeks to address them.